 Directed by Stanley Kubrick and photographed by Russell Metty, ASC, the historical epic Spartacus (1960) was one of the most expensive films produced in Hollywood at that time, with a budget exceeding $12 million. ($100 million in adjusted U.S. dollars.)

-Starring Kirk Douglas, Tony Curtis, Jean Simmons, Woody Strode, Peter Ustinov, Charles Laughton and Laurence Olivier, the picture employed over 10,000 people and stayed in production over 167 shooting days.
+Starring Kirk Douglas, Tony Curtis, Jean Simmons, Woody Strode, Peter Ustinov, Charles Laughton and Laurence Olivier, the picture employed more than 10,000 people and stayed in production for some 167 shooting days.

 For standard 35mm print distribution, the 8-perf Technirama horizontal negative would be reduced optically, incorporating a 1.33:1 horizontal squeeze, to create normal 4-perf (vertically running) prints with images having an anamorphic ratio of 2:1.

 The few audiences that experienced Spartacus in rare Super Technirama 70 prints (70mm with six-track sound) were dazzled by the film's visual impact.